unfoldtoolbox/Unfold.jl/docs/src/HowTo/custom_solvers.md

 To test it, you will need to run it yourself as we cannot run it on the docs.
 If you require a different graphicscard vendor than NVIDA/CUDA, please create an issue.
 Currently, we are unable to test it due to lack of hardware.

 ### Robust Solvers
-Robust solvers automatically account for outlier trials, but they come at a significant computational cost.
+Robust solvers automatically adjust for outlier trials, but they come at a significant computational cost.
 ```@Example main
 using RobustModels # necessary to load the Unfold package extension
 se_solver = (x, y) -> Unfold.solver_robust(x, y)